St Thomas Medical Group

 We aim to share information with our patients and a copy of this Annual Statement will be published on our practice website.
 We will notify patients of any seasonal outbreaks via a notice board in the waiting room and on our website.

 Regular risk assessments are undertaken to minimise the risk of infection and to ensure the safety of patients and staff.
-The following risk assessments relating to infection control have been completed in the past year and appropriate actions have been taken.

 All staff are aware of the practice hand hygiene policy and instructions for hand cleansing are displayed in all clinical rooms and health centre toilets.
 Members of the clinical team carry out a Hand Hygiene Assessment annually.
 All clinical staff receive annual IPC training as part of their Continuous Practice Development.
-All new clinical and non-clinical staff receive IPC training and clinical staff carry out a Hand Hygiene Practical Assessment as part of their induction.
+All new clinical and non-clinical staff receive IPC training and new clinical staff carry out a Hand Hygiene Practical Assessment as part of their induction.

 We attempt to inform our patients about any infection issues, i.e. flu season, on notice boards at the surgery and on our practice website.